ksassnowski/motion-canvas-components/README.md

   render a rectangle around a list of provided nodes.
 Automatically calculates its required size based on the provided nodes.
 Can be animated to move between different nodes.
+- [`Physics Engine`](/src/components/physics) – A basic 2D physics engine for
+  Motion Canvas.
+Because why the hell not?